Maximinodotpy/articles/046 - Analog Clock with JavaScript/_blog/article.md

 ```
 ## `addHand` Function

-Below you also see the Implementation of the Add Hand.
-As you see we use the `g` as a pivot to rotate the rect to the correct Position.
+Below, you also see the Implementation of the Add Hand.
+As you see, we use the `g` as a pivot to rotate the rect to the correct Position.

 ```js
 function addHand({ width = 10, height = 1.5, x = 35, rotation = 0, color = 'black' } = {}) {